 When asked which cloud-based, software as-a-service applications they expected to implement in 2018, business process management (52%) topped the list, while customer-facing apps were also popular choices: Thirty percent expected SaaS apps would be used for customer experience management, and 36% chose customer relationship management.

 Reg Harnish, CEO of GreyCastle Security, based in Troy, N.Y., agreed with the assessment that the cloud remains more popular than ever because of its economic benefits.

 "The reason that or businesses and organizations are willing to invest in the cloud now is because it is almost economically negligent to not use the cloud," Harnish said.
 "The reality is that the cloud is way, way, way cheaper than trying to do some of the stuff yourself."

 Securing this cloud data was also a concern: Thirty-one percent of respondents expected to implement a cloud security initiative in 2018.
 Others factors expected to drive 2018 security initiatives included encryption, data loss prevention, and identity and access management, the IT Priorities 2018 Survey found.

-Although IT security projects were a priority for survey respondents, technology pros said it might not be for the reasons many might think: For modern businesses, it's as much about avoiding a bad cybersecurity reputation as it is about protecting data.
+Although IT security projects were a priority for survey respondents, technology pros said it might not be for the reasons many might think: For modern businesses, and the GRC professionals they employ, it's as much about avoiding a bad cybersecurity reputation as it is about protecting data.

 "If your organization operates in an industry where reputation or public opinion are important to your success, then that factors into your decision to do cybersecurity or not," Harnish said.
 "It's still a third party that's forcing you to do it.
 You didn't come up with this, and it's not your idea; you're not doing it because of all the right reasons."